MOE116/Documentation-Test/docs/index.md

 This is a game project.
 This game is built using C# program and Windows form.

 * - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
+* - Start the live-reloading docs server.
 * `mkdocs build` - Build the documentation site.
 * `mkdocs -h` - Print help message and exit.